BIONF/AspecT/README.md

 - pandas
 - requests
 - scikit-learn
+- Psutil
+- Matplotlib
+- Pympler
+- H5py

 #### Get the Bloomfilters
-Copy the following folder into your XspecT installation:
+Copy the folder that is located in the following directory into your XspecT installation:

 ```
 /share/project/dominik_s/XspecT/